grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 Bastian tapped the battery gauge, a smoking cigarette propped between two long fingers on a shaking hand.

 "Hemi!"
 Percy called down.
-"We've completely run the fucking batteries down!"
+"We've completely run the fucking batteries down."

 Hemi removed the sonar headset and stood at the foot of the ladder to the control room.
 "What do you want to do now?"